-Becki is a NIHR Maudsley Biomedical Research Centre PhD student at King’s College London (Institute of Psychology, Psychiatry and Neuroscience) and Engage (virtual Enrichment) student at the Alan Turing Institute.
-As well as science and health care, she is passionate about sport, animals, and improving the wellbeing of others.
+Becki is a NIHR Maudsley Biomedical Research Centre PhD student at King’s College London (Institute of Psychology, Psychiatry and Neuroscience) and Enrichment student at the Alan Turing Institute.
+As well as open science and health care, she is passionate about sport, animals, and improving the wellbeing of others.

 Her current work looks at biological markers and risk factors of early dementia, and she is supervised by Dr Petroula Proitsi and Professor Marcus Richards.
 She is particularly interested in omics data, machine learning, epidemiology, and causal inference.

 Becki’s academic career began in the field of biological sciences (BSc & MSc, University of Bristol).
-Following this, she worked for the NIHR Clinical Research Network as a Clinical Research Assistant before being promoted to the role of Research Officer, where she was responsible for research studies (academic and industry) across 59 sites.
-Keen to learn more about statistical applications to mental health, she moved to London to undertake an MSc at the SGDP Centre, King’s College London; this lead to her PhD today, where she applies data science/AI methods in the field of dementia 💻 🧠.
+Following this, she worked for the NIHR Clinical Research Network as a Clinical Research Assistant before being promoted to the role of Research Officer.
+Keen to learn more about statistical applications to mental health, she moved to London to undertake an MSc at the SGDP Centre, King’s College London; this lead to her PhD today, where she applies data science methods in the field of dementia 💻 🧠.
 With a passion for data science and public health, Becki began the Turing Enrichment Scheme in Dec 2020 to broaden her perspectives in this field.

 🔎Find me on…